What is a brass core chip?

 The Board of Directors found as follows by a vote of 5-0.

 In the matter of the complaint brought by Dean Porter against Bill Akeman, Porter alleged that Akeman sold him brass core casino chips without disclosing all information known about their true nature and/or origin.
-After investigating this matter, the Board of Directors of the CC&GTCC finds that there was no evidence of a violation of the Code of Ethics of the CC&GTCC.
+After investigating this matter, the Board of Directors of the CCA finds that there was no evidence of a violation of the Code of Ethics of the CCA.

 The portion of Dean Porter’s complaint concerning Bill Akeman is closed.